• Skip to primary navigation

 At the forefront of this is Kagoshima based Sata Souji, which has turned their know how with making high quality sweet potato shochu and turned it toward some stellar Japanese eau de vie and gin expressions.
 They’ve gone all in, importing vintage European copper pot stills to do the work of capturing the gorgeous aromas of everything from Japanese plums to cumin to sansho peppercorns.

-Mitasayo Botanical Distillery
+Mitosaya Botanical Distillery

-The Mitasayo Botanical Distillery, which opened just a few years ago in a former municipal botanical garden in Chiba Prefecture, has focused on making true fruit-based eau de vie in the European style with single orchard expressions of all sorts of Japanese fruits from around the country.
+The Mitosaya Botanical Distillery, which opened just a few years ago in a former municipal botanical garden in Chiba Prefecture, has focused on making true fruit-based eau de vie in the European style with single orchard expressions of all sorts of Japanese fruits from around the country.
 Really stellar output that is sold out nearly as soon as its put on their website.

 Tatsumi Distillery